Crystle Stewart: Pageantry

-In 2020, Stewart became the national director of Miss USA and Miss Teen USA, splitting the pageants into a new independent organization away from the Miss Universe Organization.
-In October 2022, Stewart and her company Miss Brand Corporation were suspended from their roles in organizing pageants after numerous allegations of rigging were leveled by former contestants.
+In November 2020, Stewart became the national director of Miss USA and Miss Teen USA, splitting the pageants into a new independent organization away from the Miss Universe Organization.
+She was the first African American woman to hold this position.

+In October 2022, Stewart and her company Miss Brand Corporation were suspended from their roles in organizing pageants after numerous allegations of favoritism, results rigging, and sexual harassment were leveled by former contestants.
+She officially stepped down from the position in August 2023.

 Hosting

 Stewart hosted the Miss Teen USA 2009 competition on July 31, 2009, along with Seth Goldman.
 On July 24, 2010, Goldman and Stewart once again hosted the Miss Teen USA pageant.

 Stewart also co-hosted multiple Miss Texas USA pageants including some with her Belgian-born husband, model Max Sebrechts (married August 9, 2014), and she also co-hosted with Jason Feinberg.

 Stewart served as a finals judge at the Miss USA 2016 pageant on June 5, 2016, in Las Vegas, Nevada.

 Acting

-In 2011, Stewart made her acting debut appearing in an episode of the Tyler Perry sitcom House of Payne.
+In 2011, Stewart made her acting debut appearing in an episode of the sitcom House of Payne.
 That same year, Perry cast her as a series lead in the TBS/OWN comedy-drama series For Better or Worse playing the role of Leslie Morris for its six-season run.
 In 2012, Perry cast Stewart in her first film, playing the role of a secretary in Good Deeds.
 Again in 2017, cast her as a series regular in the short-lived TLC drama series Too Close to Home.
 In 2018, she was cast in Perry's thriller Acrimony.
 In addition to her roles in Tyler Perry productions, Stewart appeared in one episode of the television series The Exes.

+In 2024, Stewart was cast as lead in the Netflix drama series, Beauty in Black.